richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 <img width="650" height="21" alt="image" src="https://github.com/user-attachments/assets/cf5b2b2c-72b4-4d16-ade8-5391916195da" />

+<font color="pink">Appyling a variance of 7 to allow all three feasible paths to be installed into the routing table.</font>
 <img width="739" height="569" alt="image" src="https://github.com/user-attachments/assets/ce31d245-f222-4be1-806c-1ae244dac71a" />

 The variance command allows EIGRP to install additional paths into the routing table as long as their metric is within the configured multiple of the best path